 - 1. The student must be assessed by an appropriate outside professional, whose opinions will be advisory to the University.
-The professional, who is selected by the student, must be a licensed psychologist or psychiatrist if evaluating mental health concerns and must be a licensed physician if the evaluation is regarding other medical concerns.
+The professional, who is selected by the student, must be a licensed mental health professional (e.g., psychologist, psychiatrist, clinician) if evaluating mental health concerns and must be a licensed physician if the evaluation is regarding other medical concerns.
 Further, all providers must be unrelated to the student and must have specialties or credentials appropriate for the condition of concern (e.g., an eating disorder or substance abuse specialist).
 To make an accurate assessment, before conducting the evaluation, the provider must be given information related to the precipitating events that led to the leave.
 This typically would involve the student signing a release allowing the University (e.g., the Student Health Center, Counseling Center, or vice president for student life) to share information regarding relevant incidents or concerns and, if applicable, recent hospital records.
 The student will be responsible for any cost incurred by the evaluation.
-The student shall sign a release permitting two-way communication between the provider and the University SCT representatives and allowing all relevant information to be provided to the University SCT representatives who are involved in the decision-making and review process. - 2.
-The outside mental health or medical professional must provide an assessment of current functioning of the student and provide written recommendations regarding (a) the student's readiness to return to the academic and co-curricular demands of university life, given the precipitating events; (b) the student's readiness to live in the on-campus residential community; (c) ongoing treatment or testing needs; (d) any conditions or restrictions that the University should impose; and (e) the student's readiness to return to competitive sports, if the student is a collegiate athlete.
+The student shall sign a release permitting two-way communication between the provider and the University SCT representatives and allowing all relevant information to be provided to the University SCT representatives who are involved in the decisionmaking and review process. - 2.
+It will be requested that the outside mental health or medical professional provide an assessment of current functioning of the student and provide written recommendations regarding (a) the student's readiness to return to the academic and co-curricular demands of university life, given the precipitating events; (b) the student's readiness to live in the on-campus residential community; (c) ongoing treatment or testing needs; (d) any conditions or restrictions that the University should impose; and (e) the student's readiness to return to competitive sports, if the student is a collegiate athlete.
+When written recommendations are not possible, the provider is required to complete a consultation with a designated member of the SCT.
+That conversation is intended to inform the student's clearance process.

 Note: The University team physician, in consultation with the Pepperdine director of the Student Health Center and/or Counseling Center, will ultimately make the decision regarding athletic involvement but will consider this outside evaluation in making such a determination.

-Note: Documentation of the assessment (conducted within 30 days of application for re-entry) and documentation of required treatment

-- completion must be provided to the Office of the Vice President for Student Life no later than December 1 for the spring semester and July 1 for the fall semester.
-Those planning to return to a summer session must provide documentation no later than 30 days before the summer session begins. - 3.
-After the evaluation results and treatment documentation have been provided, the student must meet with a SCT representative (typically the director of the Counseling Center or Student Health Center).
+Note: Documentation of the assessment (conducted within 30 days of application for re-entry) and documentation of required treatment completion must be provided to the SCT no later than December 1 for the spring semester and July 1 for the fall semester.
+Those planning to return to a summer session must provide documentation no later than 30 days before the summer session begins.

+- 3. After the evaluation results and treatment documentation have been provided, the student must meet with a SCT representative (typically a case manager).
 The evaluation and the student's own perception regarding readiness to return, needs, and plans for treatment will be discussed.
 Additionally, the representative will consider how the outside evaluator's recommendations fit with the realities of student life at Pepperdine and services that are available on campus or in the community. - 4.
 The SCT will meet and consider the outside evaluator's recommendation and the results of the student's meeting with the SCT representative to inform its re-entry decision.
 Students will receive written notification of the SCT's decision.